RENSSELAER POLYTECHNIC INSTITUTE

 Simulations: We have written graphics processing unit (GPU) code based on Nvidia's CUDA (a C interface) to perform our simulations.
 The Wess-Zumino model is ideally suited to this computing platform, because the memory requirements are not that great.
 That is, we are able to fit the problem onto a single GPU.
 We currently have four GPUs for these calculations.

-Definition: In theories with approximate scale invariance, such as walking technicolor, it is believed that there will be a pseudo-Nambu-Goldstone boson associated with the spontaneous breakdown of this symmetry.
+Definition: In theories with approximate scale invariance, where the coupling "walks" instead of running over some range of scales, some workers have argued that there will be a pseudo-Nambu-Goldstone boson associated with the spontaneous breakdown of this symmetry.
 This light scalar particle is called the dilaton.
+To learn more about our studies of this scenario, click here for more details.

 Facilities: The Computational Center for Nanotechnology Innovations (CCNI).
 We are currently exploiting some of the 16 BlueGene/L racks that are available to us at this facility, which was built as a partnership between Rensselaer, IBM and New York State.